Kefeng-Duan/TensorRT-LLM/docs/source/blogs/Best_perf_practice_on_DeepSeek-R1_in_TensorRT-LLM.md

-# How to get best performance on DSR1 in TRT-LLM
+# How to get best performance on DeepSeek-R1 in TensorRT-LLM

 NVIDIA has announced world-record DeepSeek-R1 inference performance at NVIDIA GTC 2025.
 A single NVIDIA DGX system with eight NVIDIA Blackwell GPUs can achieve over 250 tokens per second per user or a maximum throughput of over 30,000 tokens per second on the massive, state-of-the-art 671 billion parameter DeepSeek-R1 model.
 [NVIDIA Blackwell Delivers World-Record DeepSeek-R1 Inference Performance](https://developer.nvidia.com/blog/nvidia-blackwell-delivers-world-record-deepseek-r1-inference-performance/)